CECTC/dbpack-doc/en-us/sharding.md

 We can get correct query result by executing above SQL.

-2. optimize ture / false checking
+2. Optimize ture / false checking

 For example: